adithyan-ak/AntiDepressant-Cinema/README.md

 ### About

 Everyone will face depression at some point of thier life.
-When I was in a severe depression, I deperately searched for things that will keep me alive.
+When I was in a severe depression, I desperately searched for things that will keep me alive.
 During those critical times, I started watching feel good/comedy/postive movies that'll help me overcome my depression.
-It helped me a lot and since then, I began created a curated list of feel good comedy movies that'll put a smile on my face after a rough day.
+It helped me a lot and since then, I began creating a curated list of feel good comedy movies that'll put a smile on my face after a rough day.
 The world is full of shit already.
 When you come across some on a rough day, use these movies.

 ### Contribute